 d) The CAP-S performs a handover decision according to the recommended candidate CAP carried in the handover request, and determines the target CAP-D.

-e) The CAP-S sends a handover preparation message to the target CAP-D1 to reserve the handover resource.
+e) The CAP-S sends a CAP request handover message to the target CAP-D to reserve the handover resource.

 f) The CAP-S sends a handover command message to the STA.
 The handover command message carries a handover type indication.